mainciburu/WAT3R/README.md

 ### Analyze your own data
-1. Copy fastq.gz files into the mounted working directory
+1. Copy fastq.gz files into the mounted working directory.
-2. Run the alignment using `warpt` and downstream analysis using `analyze_results`
+2. Run the alignment using `warpt` and downstream analysis using `analyze_results`.